gabrielsalvi/round-of-16-libertadores/readme.md

 To simulate the real-life process, both groups are shuffled and the equivalent positions of each shuffled group will play against each other.
 To exemplify:

-Initially the equips will be divided into two pots.
+* Initially the equips will be divided into two pots.

-**pot A:** Palmeiras, Internacional, Barcelona SC, Fluminense, Racing, Argentinos Jr, Flamengo and Atlético-MG. <br><br>
-**pot B:** Defensa y Justicia, Olimpia, Boca Juniors, River Plate, São Paulo, Universidad Católica, Vélez and Cerro Porteño. </tab>
+		pot A: Palmeiras, Internacional, Barcelona SC, Fluminense, Racing, Argentinos Jr, Flamengo and Atlético-MG. pot B: Defensa y Justicia, Olimpia, Boca Juniors, River Plate, São Paulo, Universidad Católica, Vélez and Cerro Porteño.

-Then the software will suffle the groups, altering the previous order of the teams.
+* Then the software will suffle the groups, altering the previous order of the teams.

-**pot A:** Atlético-MG, Barcelona SC, Internacional, Flamengo, Palmeiras, Racing, Argentinos Jr, Fluminense. <br><br>
+		pot A: Atlético-MG, Barcelona SC, Internacional, Flamengo, Palmeiras, Racing, Argentinos Jr, Fluminense. <br><br>
-**pot B:** Universidad Católica, Defensa y Justicia, Cerro Porteño, Boca Juniors, River Plate, Olimpia, São Paulo, Vélez.
+		pot B: Universidad Católica, Defensa y Justicia, Cerro Porteño, Boca Juniors, River Plate, Olimpia, São Paulo, Vélez.

-Finally the software will match-up the teams.
+* Then the software will match-up the teams.
 The first one of the pot A is going to play against the first one of the pot B. The second will play against the second and so on.
 In that case, it'll be like this: <br><br>

 <div style="margin: 0 auto;
 width: 62%;"> <pre>